yarkhinephyo/15-445-database-systems-notes/23 - Distributed OLAP.md

 **Join data from different partitions**

-<u>Push model</u> - Send the query to the node which contains the data.
+<ins>Push model</ins> - Send the query to the node which contains the data.
 Perform as much filtering as possible first.
 More common in a shared nothing system.

 ![](images/Pasted%20image%2020221129121906.png)

-<u>Pull model</u> - Bring the data to the node executing the query.
+<ins>Pull model</ins> - Bring the data to the node executing the query.
 More common for a shared disk system.

  ![](images/Pasted%20image%2020221129121852.png)